 But if Republicans actually wanted to make an effort at reconciliation, the party could start by conceding that Joe Biden won legitimately, that he is the rightful next president, and urge Trump to do the same.
 Not just a majority of its senators, or a minority of its House membership, but the whole party—from backbencher representatives all the way up.
 If they want to go further and show that inciting violence is in fact unacceptable, they could join Democrats to impeach Trump.

 None of this seems particularly likely either.
 A handful of Republican moderates seem poised to vote to impeach and convict, but not enough to remove Trump from office.
 Even admitting that Biden won seems like too tall an order for many key GOP figures; when Slate asked McCarthy’s office whether he would affirm that Biden won the election and there was no fraud or unlawful irregularities that affected the outcome, the House minority leader’s staff did not respond.
 (Update, 2:33 PM: After this piece was initially published, an aide emailed pointing to the portion of McCarthy’s previous public statement in which he merely referred to Biden as the “president-elect,” as if that should clear up any confusion.)
-As long as Republicans refuse to take a concrete stand for truth and against violence, Republican complaints about divisiveness should be received as nothing more than what they are—pure bad faith.
+As long as Republicans refuse to take a concrete stand for truth and against violence, their complaints about divisiveness should be treated as nothing more than pure bad faith.